Step-by-Step Guide

 1. Publish your learning opportunities data in one of the supported formats (see Data Exchange Specification):

-• The QualityLink aggregator operates from this IP address: 63.179.152.42
+• Whitelisting an IP address: the QualityLink aggregator operates from the IP address 63.179.152.42

-1. At one of the URLs:
+1. Place the manifest file at one of the following URLs:

 https://YOUR.DOMAIN/.well-known/quality-link-manifest